 e = used for both the æ sound (as in "bat" and "cat") and an elongated "e" sound (somewhere between "bet" and "bait")

-o = used for both the short and long versions of the "o" sound (as in "horse" as well as "show")
+o = two kinds of "o" sounds (as in "horse" as well as "show")

 d = a soft "d" sound